rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 ## cardinality

-* the cardinality of a multiset is equal to the sum over the multiplicities of its distinct values
+* the cardinality of a multiset is equal to the sum of multiplicities of its distinct elements
 * `ms1` has cardinality 3, but only 2 distinct elements

 <!-- ======================================================================= -->